Gustarh/SQL-Data-Analysis-Project/README.md

-#DATA CLEANING AND ANALYSIS IN SQL USING THE NORTHWIND DATASET
+# DATA CLEANING AND ANALYSIS IN SQL USING THE NORTHWIND DATASET

-##DATASET OVERViEW
+### Dataset Overview

+Northwind Dataset is about a company named "Northwind Traders" that imports and exports specialty foodsfrom around the world